NaturalIntelligence/nimn-spec/README.md

 > Nimn (निम्न) word is taken from Sanskrit language which means *very less*.

 When we communicate between servers or clients, half of the bandwidth is utilized by metadata. *Nimn data is dense form of data where field level information is kept separate from actual data.*  In brief, it can be understood as **schema aware compressed** form.

+Initial version of Nimn data format was very much similar to Avro.
+However, to speed up the processing there are some changed done.
+The aim of Nimn data format is fast encoding, decoding, and search in data.
+No encoding technique is applied on field's value but it's structure to speed up searching.
+Hence encoded message has more bytes than Protobuf, Thrift, or Avro.
+However difference is not minimal.
+You can use addons for field level compression which will reduce the size further but you'll have to compromise with searching speed.

 ## Benefits and loss